Chart Color Schemes

 Springvale South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Springvale South, as per the latest Census evaluation, 85.8% of dwellings were houses, with the remaining 14.1% comprising semi-detached homes, apartments, and other dwelling types.
-In comparison, Melbourne metropolitan area had 72.1% houses and 28.0% other dwellings.
+In Springvale South, as per the latest Census, 85.8% of dwellings were houses, with the remaining 14.1% comprising semi-detached homes, apartments, and other types.
+This differs from Melbourne's metropolitan area, where 72.1% of dwellings are houses, and 28.0% are other types.
 Home ownership in Springvale South stood at 39.3%, with mortgaged dwellings at 32.8% and rented ones at 27.9%.
-The median monthly mortgage repayment was $1,600, lower than Melbourne's average of $1,800.
-Median weekly rent in Springvale South was $355, compared to Melbourne's $350.
+The median monthly mortgage repayment in the area was $1,600, lower than Melbourne's metro average of $1,800.
+The median weekly rent figure was $355, compared to Melbourne's metro average of $350.
 Nationally, Springvale South's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing